opensourcefeed/opensourcefeed.github.io/distribution-4mlinux.md

 4MLinux is a lightweight and independently developed GNU/Linux distribution designed for users who need a small, fast, and versatile operating system.
 Unlike many Linux distributions that focus on a single purpose, 4MLinux is built around four key areas: maintenance, multimedia, mini servers, and mystery, which refers to simple Linux games.

-The distribution uses the lightweight JWM desktop environment and is especially suitable for older computers, rescue tasks, and systems with limited hardware resources.
+The distribution uses the lightweight [JWM](https://jwm-project.org/) desktop environment and is especially suitable for older computers, rescue tasks, and systems with limited hardware resources.
+The current stable release, [4MLinux 52.0](/4mlinux-52-0-stable-release/), ships with Linux kernel 6.18 LTS, [Firefox](/software/firefox) 153, and [LibreOffice](/software/libreoffice) 26.2.5.

 ## What is 4MLinux?